Wannabe Gym Influencer Tells Redditor To Get Off Machine So She Could Make A Video, But They Refuse

 Banning cameras in gyms is a little bit extreme; however, introducing a different section with better lighting and visually pleasing backgrounds that people can go to just to make social media videos could solve this problem.
 Gyms' sole purpose is for people to work out in them.

 Anything that could make other gym-goers uncomfortable, such as excessive filming, should not be allowed.
-OP had every right to stay in that machine, they pay their gym subscription just like everyone else, and they have every right to work out in any machine that no one is using.
+OP had every right to stay on that machine; they pay their gym subscription just like everyone else, and they have every right to work out on any machine that no one is using.